anismerchant/active-learner/brainstation/README.md

 **BrainStation's Web Development Program** is an immersive, project-based program that replicates real-world experience with weekly stand-ups, pair-programming and collaborative projects using JIRA, and individual projects that include style guide requirements and strict deadlines.
 It's an intensive 12-week bootcamp taught by industry leaders and professionals, covering the MERN technology stack.

+I graduated from this program with a diploma in December of 2018.
+Please find within this folder (and below) details of my projects.

 ## PROGRAM DETAILS

 **Week-one:** Markup & HTML, HTML & CSS, CSS Specificity & Units, CSS Box Model & Display.